stimpy77/xio.js/README.md

 See xio.verbs:

-- get
+- get(key)
-- set (used only by localStorage, sessionStorage, and cookie)
+- set(key, value); used only by localStorage, sessionStorage, and cookie
-- put (defaults to "set" behavior when using localStorage, sessionStorage, or cookie)
+- put(key, data); defaults to "set" behavior when using localStorage, sessionStorage, or cookie
-- post (defaults to "set" behavior when using localStorage, sessionStorage, or cookie)
+- post(key, data); defaults to "set" behavior when using localStorage, sessionStorage, or cookie
-- delete
+- delete(key)
 - et al; HTTP verbs would apply

 ### Examples